Cedar River Montessori Board of Directors Biographies

 Noah Prince is a top-tier, recognized talent in helping business and organizational leaders consider culture, relationships and personal growth with a focus on equity and inclusion.
 He brings a consultative approach that focuses on engaging people in an impactful way.
 Noah has 15+ years of experience as a leader in equity, inclusion and leadership development work.
 Noah works with Fortune 500 companies, tech start-ups, education groups, non-profits and individual clients.
 He holds a BA in Black Feminist Thought from Evergreen State College, Tacoma and a M.Ed. from Temple University.

 Are you passionate about Montessori education and the importance of connecting to the natural world?
 Are you looking for a meaningful volunteer opportunity where your time and expertise will be respected and harnessed to create real, positive change in children’s lives, our communities, and in our ecosystem?
 If so, our board development committee would love to talk with you!

-We are actively recruiting and interviewing for several new board member positions to onboard in the spring of 2018.
+We are always interested in meeting with people who share our passions and would like to learn more about serving on our Board of Directors!
 Individuals from all cultures and communities are encouraged to apply.
 Please click below to read our Board of Directors job description (PDF), and to begin the application process by completing a brief contact form.
 The board development committee will be in touch with you shortly – thank you!